CHECK WEIGHT - Five things that will make your caravan overweight or unbalanced.

 * On top of the vehicle – OK if you tall enough to get them on and off – but if your short or older then probably not all that practical.
 If you only use them every now and then – then maybe a good option

 * On the rear of the caravan.
 NOT the best option in the majority of cases.
-Any weight on the back of the caravan reduces your tow ball weight by at least 50%.
+Any weight on the back of the caravan reduces your tow ball weight by at least 50% (of the total).
 So if the bikes weigh 40 kgs – then you reduce your tow ball weight by 20 kg

 Doesn’t sound much but if your tow ball weight is light already – then another 10 kg off the tow ball can mean the difference of experiencing some sway at a lower speed.

 REMEMBER - The lower the tow ball weight, the more potential there is for the caravan to sway and become unstable.
 And the lower the road speed at which a rig may attempt to change ends – i.e. to jack-knife.